-- Design responds to ill-defined urban context. - To respect the historical and architectural character of the estate for example: Lower stories of the buildings will be of a material matching the rail and canal infrastructure- an important element of the character of the area. - High quality design - Environmentally sensitive.
+- Design responds to ill-defined urban context forming frontage to both the canal and Salmon Lane. - To respect the historical and architectural character of the estate for example: Lower stories of the buildings and balconies will be of a material referencing the rail and canal infrastructure- an important element of the character of the area. - High quality design - Environmentally sensitive.
 Designed to exceed current Part L building regulation standards - Use high quality, long-lasting materials - Design out crime by adhering to current Part Q building regulation standards.
-Eg. Well lit and active facades - Built to modern housing standards with good floor to ceiling height - Buildings built to modern sustainability

-- standards with an efficient building fabric and additional renewable technologies. - Will provide local employment through Section 106 planning agreement - The chosen contractor will be required to adhere to considerate contractor guidelines
+Eg. Well lit and active facades - Built to modern housing standards with good floor to ceiling height - Buildings built to modern sustainability standards with an efficient building fabric and additional renewable technologies. - Will provide local employment through Section 106 planning agreement - The chosen contractor will be required to adhere to considerate contractor guidelines